Labradorite

 Labradorite for whom?

-For all those engaged in social or medical work, or in work where they are exposed to the difficulties, illnesses, projections and problems of others: psychotherapists, holistic therapists, doctors, lawyers, masseurs, hairdressers, waiters, social workers, politicians, etc.
+For all those engaged in social or medical work, or in work in which they are exposed to the difficulties, illnesses, projections and problems of others: psychotherapists, holistic therapists, doctors, nurses, lawyers, masseurs, hairdressers, waiters, social workers, politicians, etc.

 Purifying Labradorite